-Every Advanced Google Search Operator & Command You Need to Know
+Every Advanced Google Search Operator You Need to Know

 Drill Deep Down Into Non-Secure Pages and Audit Your http:// to https:// Transition

-Example use: site:domanname.com -inurl:https
+site:domanname.com -inurl:https

-This example use excludes the https:// url, but you can also include it by removing the minus sign.
+This example excludes the https:// url, but you can also include it by removing the minus sign.

 Using the operator in this way can help you audit your http:// to https:// transition.

-This will give you an idea into how Google is indexing your new https:// pages as opposed to their http:// pages.
+This gives you an idea into how Google is indexing your new https:// pages as opposed to their http:// pages.

 Finding Duplicate Content

-Example use: site:domainname.com “content search term”
+site:domainname.com “content search term”

 Say you wanted to find out how much a website’s internal duplicate content was being indexed by Google.
-The combination of these operators will help you do this.

-This is useful for gaining a surface insight into how many results are returned by the search term.
-After finding this out, you can use a tool like Screaming Frog to really dig deeper and find those duplicate content pages that are presenting problems.
+This is useful for gaining surface-level insight into how many results are returned by the search term.

+After finding this out, you can use a tool like Screaming Frog to dig deeper and find those duplicate content pages that are presenting problems.

 Multiple Combinations of Operators Can Be Your Friend

-Have you ever heard the phrase “Google is your friend”?
-When using the vast array of search operators available, you can turn Google from your friend into your romantic lover extremely quickly.
-While the prior comparison is slight hyperbole, the comparison is used to illustrate how powerful the insights you can gain from advanced search operators really are.

-From hunting down plagiarism of your own content to auditing your http:// to https:// website transition, many infinite combinations of operators can be useful for content audits, technical SEO audits, whatever you want to use them for.
+From hunting down plagiarism of your own content to auditing your http:// to https:// website transition, many infinite combinations of operators can be useful for content audits, technical SEO audits, and whatever else you want to use them for.

-It’s up to you to identify the combos that will help you the most in your search efforts.
-This way, you can gain a razor-sharp edge that will allow you to find the most pertinent information to help you beat your competition in the search results.
+Find the combinations that will help the most in your search efforts.

+Use them to find the best and most important information to help you beat your competition in the search results.